 It has a certain oriental appeal to it and this is the reason why it’s quite fancied by home landscapers.
 They can be quite elegant when bred as standalone plants but when they’re planted in clusters, they can lend a tropical vibe which tends to be highly prized.

 When planted outdoors, they can grow up to as tall as 12 feet.
-But when kept in a container, they’re known to be among the smaller types of palm trees.
+But when kept in a container, they’re known to be among the smaller types of palmetto trees.
 It’s recommended to get this repotted every 2 years to accommodate its root growth.

 Ponytail Palm

 It is also known for its common names, elephant foot plant or bottle plant.
 Although they can grow as tall as 20 feet when planted outdoors, they’re more commonly grown as bonsai versions of themselves indoors where their maximum height is only up to 3 feet tall.
+This plant requires full sun exposure but it can still grow in shaded areas, just not as fast.

 Edible trees or fruits.
-There are so many things that are extractable from the palm fruits from dates, to palm kernel oil, to wine, even.
+There are so many things that are extractable from the fruits from dates, to palm kernel oil, to wine, even.
 The dates can be preserved or at times even converted into other treats for preserves or jams.

 Everything from the roots to the fronds are usable.
 They can be made into woven materials, brooms, or even medicinal products.
 The leaves are even used as roofing material for some houses.